Important Presentation Skills for Workplace Success

 What Are Presentation Skills?

-Presentation skills refer to all the qualities you need to create and deliver a clear and effective oral presentation.
-Your prospective employer may want you to deliver briefings and reports to colleagues, conduct training sessions, present information to clients, or any number of other tasks that involve speaking before an audience.
+Presentation skills refer to all the qualities you need to create and deliver a clear and effective presentation.
+While what you say during a presentation matters, employers also value the ability to create supporting materials, such as slides.
+Your prospective employer may want you to deliver briefings and reports to colleagues, conduct training sessions, present information to clients, or perform any number of other tasks that involve speaking before an audience.

 Any presentation has three phases: preparation, delivery, and follow-up.
 All presentation skills fit into one of these three phases.

 Preparation involves research and building the presentation.
-This may mean crafting the entire text (or at least writing notes) and creating any slides and other supportive visual/audio materials.
-You will also have to make sure that the appropriate venue is available and properly set up beforehand, that the projector works (if you'll need one) and connects with your laptop.
-You'll also want to practice your presentation as many times as you need to feel comfortable to deliver it with ease and confidence within the set amount of time allotted.
+This may mean crafting the entire text (or at least writing notes) and creating any slides and other supporting visual/audio materials.
+You will also have to make sure that the appropriate venue is available and properly set up beforehand and that the projector works (if you'll need one) and connects with your laptop.
+You'll also want to practice your presentation as many times as you need to to feel comfortable delivering it with ease and confidence within the time allotted for the presentation.

 Skills related to preparation include:

 - Conducting research related to your presentation topic